Diabetes can’t be explained as well as most of us would like it to be.

 - Cold weather – people develop type I diabetes far more often in the winter than in the summer.
 It is also more common in areas with a colder climate;

 - Viruses – researchers have reason to think that some types of viruses could cause this disease in individuals who are already vulnerable.
-For instance, mumps, measles, rotavirus, and coxsackie B virus may all represent a risk factor.
+For instance, mumps, measles, rotavirus, and coxsackie B virus may all represent Diabetes.